-GUI Element (A-Z) Description <common report="" settings=""></common> For details, see "Common Report Elements" in Reports .
+GUI Element (A-Z) Description <common report<br="">elements></common> For details on the user interface, see "Common Report Elements" in Reports .
 Active Filters Indicates which active filters have been set.
 To set active filters, click the Active Filters link.
-For details, see "Active Filters Dialog Box" on page 436.
-Note: The active filters tabs enabled for this report are: ➤ Events ➤ Pages ➤ End User Groups ➤ User Properties ➤ Servers Applications Indicates the name of the selected application for which data is included in the report.
+For details, see "Active Filters Dialog Box" on page 456.
+Note: The active filters tabs enabled for this report are: ► Events ► Pages ► End User Groups ► User Properties ► Servers Applications Indicates the name of the selected application for which data is included in the report.
 If more than one application is selected, the number of selected applications out of the total number of applications is displayed.
 To select applications, click the Applications link.
-For details, see "Applications Dialog Box" on page 450.
+For details, see "Applications Dialog Box" on page 469.
 Restore Default Settings Click to clear any active filters that have been previously set.